-DKIM stands for Domain Keys Identified Mail, an email protocol that allows you to authenticate your email domain.
+Domain Keys Identified Mail (DKIM) is an email protocol that allows you to authenticate your email domain.

 In short, DKIM is like a digital signature that email providers check to ensure you are who you claim to be.
 When your sender authenticity is validated, the email provider is more likely to send your emails to the inbox.

-DKIM also solves a problem experienced with some email clients: If your sender field reads something like “[email protected] on behalf of [email protected],” DKIM implementation will correct it to appear that the email is coming from you, not Infusionsoft.
+DKIM can also help to solve a problem experienced with some email clients: If your sender field reads something like “[email protected] on behalf of [email protected],” DKIM implementation will correct it to appear that the email is coming from you, not Keap.

 5. Set up your SPF record

-Here’s the third and final acronym you need to know to keep your emails out of the spam folder: SPF, or Sender Policy Framework.
+Here’s the final acronym you need to know to keep your emails out of the spam folder: SPF, or Sender Policy Framework.

-Your SPF record is yet another way to show ESPs that your emails were really sent by you and not by an unauthorized spoofer.
+Your SPF record is yet another way to show email providers that your emails are really sent by you and not by an unauthorized spoofer.
 With SPF records, the sending domain tells the receiving domain which ESPs are allowed to send email on its behalf.

-Configuring your SPF record means authorizing your ESP (like Infusionsoft) to send email from your domain.
-The setup depends on your website hosting provider (like GoDaddy).
-If you’re an Infusionsoft by Keap customer, here are directions for configuring your SPF record.
+Configuring your SPF record means authorizing your ESP (like Keap) to send email from your domain.
+You’d set this up through your website hosting provider (like GoDaddy).